EDU 1004 Observing the Learner

 EDU 3414 Race, Ethnicity, Social Class in American Education

 Examines American education within the broader scope of race, ethnicity, and social class.
 Success in American society is influenced by racial, ethnic, and/or social class status.
 Students will examine how such status differences manifest themselves within American public education; an institution purported to provide equal opportunity regardless of race, ethnicity, and/or social class.
 Other issues addressed are identity development of culturally diverse children, the impact of poverty on education, school funding, tracking, culturally relevant teaching, and how standard school practices influence students from historically underrepresented populations.
-Prerequisites: Completion of Area II Social Science and EDU 2014.
+Prerequisites: Completion of Area II Social Science, EDU 2014 and FYS-1104.
 IV; V

 EDU 3424 Women in Education